-The A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition’s program office is located at The Task Force for Global Health.
+The Health Campaign Effectiveness Coalition’s program office is located at The Task Force for Global Health.
 The team guides the Coalition towards its strategic objectives by supporting management, coordination and communication, and facilitates implementation research and knowledge management collaboration with Coalition members.

 Kristin Saarlas, ScD, MPH